 For the acts of worship of the Muslim soldiers a small mosque was built, which can still be seen in one of the courtyards of the College.

 In 1949 the Assembly Hall was inaugurated.
 To enlarge the students’ dormitories, a third floor and the roof that covers it was built along the entire length of the rear façade of the building; It began to be used partially and progressively from the 1956-57 academic year.

 It was not until 1962 when all the facilities and planned improvements were completed.

-The latest improvements in the facilities have been in the spaces dedicated to the Student Residence (summer 2019), classrooms and Primary spaces (summer 2020), sports facilities (summer 2009), common spaces of the Residence and Baccalaureate rooms. (summer 2021), as well as the ESO classrooms (summer 2021 and 2022) to have the Loyola Cooperative Classrooms.
+The continuous improvements in the facilities have renewed the spaces dedicated to the Student Residence (summer 2019), Primary classrooms and work spaces (summer 2020), sports facilities (summer 2009), common spaces of the Residence and Baccalaureate rooms. (summer 2021), as well as the ESO classrooms (summer 2021 and 2022) to have the Loyola Cooperative Classrooms.

-The International Residence for men and women has rooms for between 1 to 3 students, where the students develop their study time and in the sports facilities there are changing rooms in the covered Pavilion, soccer fields -7 and 11 with artificial grass, a tennis court and 4 paddle tennis courts, outdoor basketball courts, outdoor pool, …
+The International male and female Residence has rooms for between 1 and 3 students, where the students develop their study times and the sports facilities include a covered pavilion, soccer fields -7 and 11 with artificial turf, a tennis and 4 paddle courts, outdoor basketball courts, outdoor pool, …